dotlang/language/doc/RFE.md

 ```
 we can say CurrentTask includes all fields of Task so we can send messages to it too.

-N - Now that no two functions can have the same name, why not force import into a struct?
+Y - Now that no two functions can have the same name, why not force import into a struct?
 Of course import to current ns should be allowed too.
 ```
 _ = *@("/core/std/data")